JGiubardo/Looper/WindowsInstructions.md

 ## mpg123
  To install the library on Windows use the included dll.
 Find `libmpg123-0.dll` included in this download, and copy it.
-   In Windows File Explorer navigate to `C:\Windows` and paste this file into the folder (or any other folder .
+   In Windows File Explorer navigate to `C:\Windows` and paste this file into the folder (or any other folder in the `%PATH%`).

 ## Using the program
  Double clicking `main_loop.py` will cause it to run on every mp3 in the folder.
 From command prompt it can run on